easytocloud/privpage/README.md

 }
 ```

+Should you see non-masked output, please verify you have a recent version of the AWS CLI and check your configuration.

 # Pager
 The orriginal idea of AWS_PAGER / cli_pager is to page large amounts of output.
-Should the output require paging, you can use the environment variable PRIVPAGE to use your favourite pager:
+Should your output require paging, you can use the environment variable PRIVPAGE to use your favourite pager:
 ```
 export PRIVPAGER=less
 ```